presnick/ProgramsInformationPeople/_sources/GeneralIntro/SpecialWaystoExecutePythoninthisBook.rst

 Now try modifying the activecode program shown above.
 First, modify the string in the first print statement by changing the word *adds* to the word *multiplies*.
 Now press *run*.
 You can see that the result of the program has changed.
 However, it still prints "5" as the answer.
 Modify the second print statement by changing the addition symbol, the "+", to the multiplication symbol, "*".
-Press *run* to see the new results.
+Press *Save & Run* to see the new results.

 If you are logged in, you can also make changes and save them for reloading later.
 *Save* and *Load* allow you to keep one copy of the program you are working on.
-For example, press the *Save* button now.
+For example, press the *Save & Run* button now.
 You have just saved the current contents of the activecode window.
 Now make a few changes and press the *Run* button.
 You have changed the current program.
 Press *Load* to return your program to its previously saved state.

 In addition to activecode, you can also execute Python code with the assistance of a unique visualization tool.
 This tool, known as **codelens**, allows you to control the step by step execution of a program.
 It also lets you see the values of